alexmortelsison/Quiz-App-Multiple-Choice/README.md

 Make your changes and commit them (git commit -am 'Add new feature') Push to the branch (git push origin feature/improvement) Create a new Pull Request.
-License
-[Choose an appropriate license for your project and include it here.
-If unsure, consider using an open-source license like MIT or Apache 2.0.]

 Credits
-This project was created by [Your Name].
+This project was created by Alex Sison.
-Special thanks to [List any individuals or organizations you'd like to acknowledge].